folio-org/folio-sample-modules/README.md

 for talking to Docker can not talk to local sockets.

 We need to specify how the modules may talk back to Okapi.
-Especially if they run in Docker containers, as we do in most examples, some tricks may be needed, since the default address `http://localhost:9130/` does not work from inside a Docker container.
+Especially if they run in Docker containers (as we do in most examples) some tricks may be needed, since the default address `http://localhost:9130/` does not work from inside a Docker container.